Aamir Siddiqi killers Hope and Richards lose appeals

 Announcing the appeal court's decision in a written judgment, Lord Thomas said the minimum jail terms "rightly reflected the entire criminality" of the attack.

-He said: "This was an appalling series of crimes for which the minimum term of 40 years was just punishment, reflecting not only the premeditated and brutal nature of the murder and attempted murders but also a deterrent element in respect of contract killings which have no place in any civilised society."'Hole in our lives'
+He said: "This was an appalling series of crimes for which the minimum term of 40 years was just punishment, reflecting not only the premeditated and brutal nature of the murder and attempted murders but also a deterrent element in respect of contract killings which have no place in any civilised society."

 Lord Thomas said Hope and Richards, who were wearing balaclavas and wielding knives, "brutally attacked and killed Aamir" after forcing their way into the family home.